Nativars Research Project

 Cultivars of the native species red columbine (Aquilegia canadensis), include Aquilegia 'Little Lanterns', Aquilegia 'Pink Lanterns' and Aquilegia 'Songbird Goldfinch.'
 Flower size varies among them, as well as flower color.

 Almost everywhere!
-Three botanic gardens (Chicago Botanic Garden, Denver Botanic Gardens, and San Diego Botanic Garden) are joining forces with citizen scientist across the country to investigate whether nativars provide the same pollinator service as natives.
-In spring 2018, we will plant popular native species alongside their nativars to compare pollinator use.
+Four botanic gardens (Chicago Botanic Garden, Denver Botanic Gardens, North Carolina Botanic Garden, and San Diego Botanic Garden) are joining forces with citizen scientist across the country to investigate whether nativars provide the same pollinator service as natives.
+Starting in spring 2018, we have been planting popular native species alongside their nativars to compare pollinator use.

 The project includes plants suitable for most US locations.
 Check the project species table to select plants appropriate for your growing zone.